devops-works/docker-certspotter/README.md

 ## Caveats

-`DNS_DOMAINS` and `-script` are not used since I could not make them work.
+`DNS_DOMAINS` and `-script` are not used since I could not make them work using docker.
 Debugging required...

+## Licence